Proposed Revised Eligibility Criteria

 - World War II-era veterans, to include legislated active duty designees

-- Veterans who have served a minimum of two years on active duty and who have served in combat
+- Veterans who have served a minimum of two years on active duty and who have served in armed conflict

-- Veterans without combat service who also served out of uniform as a government oﬃcial and made signiﬁcant contributions to the nation’s security at the highest levels of public service
+- Veterans without armed conflict service who have also served out of uniform as a government official in a position of significant governmental responsibility, as defined in Section 553.1 of the proposed rule.

 Eventual implementation of revised eligibility will not affect previously scheduled services at Arlington National Cemetery.
-Additionally, the proposed revisions will not affect veterans’ burial beneﬁts or veteran eligibility at Department of Veterans Affairs 137 national cemeteries and 115 state veterans cemeteries.
+Additionally, the proposed revisions will not affect veterans’ burial beneﬁts or veteran eligibility at the Department of Veterans Affairs' nearly 150 national cemeteries and 116 state veterans cemeteries.

 Arlington National Cemetery will continue to actively engage stakeholders in the important decisions impacting the future of the cemetery.